 Zechariah's (12:10; 13:1) prophecy about "the house of David" seeing that they "pierced" Christ is a definite promise of the gift of repentance.
 Corporate repentance felt for corporate guilt will trigger the reception and exercise of this overflowing love.
 The ability to feel for and to love every sinner was the only way that Christ's heavenly agape could be true to itself.
-Its expression was the direct result of his experience in our flesh of identifying with us sinners and repenting.
+Its expression was the direct result of his experience in our flesh of corporate repentance.
 He truly put Himself in the place of "every man," for whom He "tasted death."
 And He encourages us that we too can learn to love even as He has loved us.